Kitaoka's Conjecture and sums of squares: Preliminaries

-Clearly $\Tr{\mathrm{abs}} 3 = 3$, so in every decomposition of $3$ as the sum of two totally positive integers, at least one of the summands has $\Tr{\mathrm{abs}}{\cdot} \leq \frac32$.
-Hence, the only decompositions of 3 as the sum of two elements are $1+2$ and possibly $\bigl(\frac{1+\sqrt5}{2}\bigr)^2 + \bigl(\frac{1-\sqrt5}{2}\bigr)^2$.
-A further decomposition is possible only for $2$, since the other summands are units and thus indecomposable.
-Since every decomposition of $2$ as the sum of two totally positive integers must contain a summand with absolute trace at most $1$, and the only such element is $1$, the result follows. \end{proof}
+\ref{Lemma:2and3-2} Since $\Tr{\mathrm{abs}} 2=2$, every decomposition of $2$ as the sum of two totally positive integers must contain a summand with absolute trace at most $1$.
+As the only such element is $1$, the result follows.